Unsupervised Learning of Graph Hierarchical Abstractions with Differentiable Coarsening and Optimal Transport: Method

 The rows of the coarsening matrix $S$ correspond to the nodes in $V$ and columns to nodes in $C$.
 This notion is consistent with definition~\eqref{eqn:Ac}, because the rows and columns of $A_c$ correspond to the coarse nodes.
 It also distinguishes from \diffpool~\citep{Ying2018}, which although defines the next graph by the same equation~\eqref{eqn:Ac}, does not use the nodes in the original graph as those of the smaller graph.

 If $S$ is dense, so is $A_c$.
 Then, the graphs in the coarsening hierarchy are all complete graphs, which are less desirable.
 Hence, we would like $S$ to be sparse.
 Assuming so, one sees that each column of $S$ plays the role of aggregation.
-Consider the matrix vector product $y=S^Tx$.
-The value of the $j$-th node in the coarse graph, $y_j$, is an aggregation of the values of the original nodes $x_1,\ldots,x_n$, where the aggregation weights come from the $j$-th column of $S$.
 For convenience, we define $\chi(j)$ to be the set of nonzero locations of this column and call it the \emph{aggregation set} of the coarse node $j$.
 The following result characterizes the existence of an edge in the coarse graph.

 \begin{theorem} There is an edge connecting two nodes $j$ and $j'$ in the coarse graph if and only if there is an edge connecting the two aggregation sets $\chi(j)$ and $\chi(j')$ in the original graph. \end{theorem}